karmaniverous/blog/_posts/2022-07-13-hello-again-world.md

 gem "webrick"
 ```

 You might need to run `bundle install` again, not sure.
+Won't hurt.

 Anyway, after that you should be able to run `bundle exec jekyll serve`, watch your site build, and see it locally at [http://127.0.0.1:4000](http://127.0.0.1:4000).
 Make a content change, save it, and your pages will rebuild instantly!